 Mental Health Groups at HQ

 At HQ, we believe in the strength and expertise that exists in our community.
 By offering treatment in group, we hope to leverage this power to facilitate interpersonal learning, create meaningful connection, and enable personal growth.
-Each of our groups is focused by a shared goal and some groups may have individual support to complement this process.
+Each of our groups is focused by a shared goal.
+Our team reviews the self-assessment materials that you complete and works with you to decide which group(s) might be best for you.

 Planning For Change

-This group explores the functions that behaviours play in one’s life and supports people to make plans to create positive changes for themselves and to improve their well-being.
+This group explores the functions that addictive and compulsive behaviours (substance use, sexual compulsivity, eating) play in one's life and supports people to make plans to create positive changes for themselves and to improve their well-being.
 This program uses an evidence-based treatment approach called motivational interviewing.

 Two guys in a white room with one on the phone